niroshamuthukumar/Mean-and-Variance/README.md

+#DATE
-#  Mean and variance of a discrete  distribution
+#EXPNO:1  Mean and variance of a discrete  distribution

 # Aim :